deakjahn/flutter_p2p/README.md

 # flutter_p2p

+The original has been archived.
+As I needed to move it along to null safety and beyond for myself, I thought I might share it here for others to benefit from.

+***

 A Wi-Fi Direct Plugin for Flutter.

 This plugin is in alpha and only supports android at the moment.